 As the Ceann Comhairle knows, I am allowed, under standing orders, to do anything I am doing-----

 -----in speaking to the amendment, which I am doing.
-What I would like to see the Minister do when he is answering directly is for him to take on board the questions I am asking on behalf of the people, in particular the people who were there on the evening the Minister came to Kerry.
+What I would like to see the Minister do when he is answering directly is to take on board the questions I am asking on behalf of the people, in particular the people who were there on the evening the Minister came to Kerry.
 They were farming groups, educators, people from schools and a group of parents who had large families and who were very concerned.
 They heard the issue being discussed on Radio Kerry.
 They heard what the Minister was proposing in amendment No. 29-----

 On a point of order, this is the third time we have heard about some visit of the Minister to the constituency.
 Deputy Healy-Rae needs to address the key points of the amendment, which he has not done, for example the issue of insurance.
 He has not even referred to it once.
 He does not seem to be aware of it.